ZijieJin/scFusion/README.md

     --SkipRetrain: Skip the retraining step, and apply the weights specified by -w to the network

-    --SkipPredict: Skip the predicting step using network, if you already have the *ChiDist_filtered.txt at OutDir/ChiDist/
+    --SkipPredict: Skip the predicting step using deep-learning network, if you already have the *ChiDist_filtered.txt at OutDir/ChiDist/

 ## If you are using job schedular